ndahn/HkbEditor/doc/guide.md

 ## Saving changes
 Once you're happy with your changes you'll want to save your behavior.
 Note however that this will save everything as xml.
 For your changes to take effect you have to repack the `behbnd.dcx` binder.

 For Elden Ring and newer, HKLib supports converting back to .hkx, and you should do this to save both on loading times and file size.
 Unfortunately though, this is right now not supported for older titles like Sekiro or Dark Souls 3.
 Luckily for us we can use the .xml without conversion (apparently it's inherently supported by Havok).
-For this to work, edit the ***TODO*** file WitchyBND created and change the file extension of the file you edited from .hkx to .xml.
+For this to work, edit the `_witchy-bnd4.xml` file WitchyBND created inside the unpacked folder and change the file extension of the *Behaviors/<your-file>.hkx* file to .xml.

 Next, you'll have to repack the `behbnd.dcx` binder.
 Simply right click the folder and use WitchyBND to pack it.